Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7ICllu99lPI.md

 ### Transcript

-> why is the ui size after updated different than fresh installation, don't no shouldn't have changed as far as i know
+> why is the ui size after updated different than fresh installation, don't no shouldn't have changed as far as I know